 - 1/4 cup (2.5oz) Beer of Choice

 - Preheat the oven to 400 degrees F.

 - In a large bowl, add all of the beer cheese ingredients together.
-Use an electric hand mixture to fully mix everything together.
+Use an electric hand mixer to fully mix everything together.
 Set aside.

-- Flour a clean surface and transfer your two dough balls onto it, then divide the dough into 12 total pieces.
+- Flour a clean surface and transfer your dough onto it, then divide the dough into 12 total pieces.
 If you want them to be exactly the same size, you can weigh the dough and divide by 12, but I just eyeballed it.
-Use your hands to round them out, but keep in mind that they’re not going to be perfect balls.
-That’s okay!
+Use your hands to lightly knead them into balls.

 - Now it’s time for the baking soda bath.
 Add 1/4 cup of baking soda to a large bowl (it’s important for the bowl to be large because it’s going to bubble up and we don’t want it to spill over) and then pour your boiling water into the bowl.
 Drop your pretzels in one at a time and let them float for 20 seconds.
 Remove them with a slotted spoon and add to a baking sheet to allow excess water to run off.